 Season Partner: Sociedad Latina

 BCC is thrilled to announce our 2020-2021 season partner, Sociedad Latina.
 Established in 1968, Sociedad Latina uses educational, cultural, social, and professional supports to empower youth to succeed, take pride in their culture, and engage in their community.
-We are excited to be working in close step to understand some of the key challenges faced specifically by Boston’s Latin X community and how, together, we can affect positive change.
+We are excited to be working in close step to understanding some of the key challenges faced specifically by Boston’s Latin X community and how, together, we can affect positive change.

 To provide enriching choral opportunities, BCC has engaged a stellar line-up of Master Artists, giving singers the experience of performing alongside and learning from industry leaders.